Affine Schubert calculus and double coinvariants: Cherednik algebras and the affine Springer fiber

-The element \(\gamma\in\frg[t]\) is called homogeneous if \(\gamma(\lambda^{-1}t)\) is conjugate to \(\gamma[t]\) for all \(\lambda\in\CC^*\).
-The topologically nilpotent regular semi-simple elements are classified in \cite{OblomkovYun16} and the corresponding affine Springer fibers have a natural \(\CC^*\)-action.
+The element \(\gamma\in\frg[t]\) is called homogeneous if \(\gamma(\torusrotelt^{-1}t)\) is conjugate to a scalar multiple of \(\gamma(t)\) for all \(\torusrotelt\in\CC^*\), see formula~\eqref{eq:conjD} for more details.
+The homogeneous topologically nilpotent regular semi-simple elements were classified in \cite{OblomkovYun16} and the corresponding affine Springer fibers have a natural \(\CC^*\)-action.
 Their homologies provide a geometric model for the representations of the graded and rational Cherednik algebra of the corresponding type \cite{OblomkovYun16,VaragnoloVasserot10,Vasserot05}.
 This paper deals only with the Springer theory in type \(A\), and we now recall the relevant results.

-Let us denote by \(N\in \frg[t]\) an element such that
+Let us denote by \(\gamma_{n,1}\in \frg[t]\) an element such that